 - There is no good evidence showing that measles reduces rates of cancer or heart disease.

-- As the World Health Organization points out, MMR is a very safe vaccine.
+- As the World Health Organization points out, the MMR vaccine is very safe.
 The balance of risks between MMR and measles clearly supports vaccinating.

 - Most measles cases are in unvaccinated individuals, many of whom are children, and not the result of waning immunity.

 - The pertussis vaccine is not perfect, but it reduces the risk of outbreaks and provides much better protection than not vaccinating.
-ICAN misrepresents at least one study which compares getting DTaP to getting DTP, not to being unvaccinated, and says children who got DTaP will be more susceptible than children who got DTP to pertussis, not children who got no vaccines at all.
+ICAN misrepresents at least one study which compares getting the DTaP vaccine to getting the older DTP vaccine, not to being unvaccinated, and says children who got DTaP will be more susceptible than children who got DTP to pertussis, not children who got no vaccines at all.

 - For polio, the inactivated polio vaccine (IPV) also reduces the spread of the disease, if less effectively.
-There is no basis to claiming the vaccinated are more likely to spread it.
-In fact, IPV reduced polio dramatically in the United States before the introduction of oral polio vaccine (OPV) and led to stopped transmission in other countries.
-OPV is more effective at reducing transmission, but IPV reduces it too, and the claim the vaccinated increase the risk is incorrect.
+There is no basis for claiming the vaccinated are more likely to spread it.
+In fact, IPV reduced polio dramatically in the United States before the introduction of the oral polio vaccine (OPV) and led to stopped transmission in other countries.
+OPV is more effective at reducing transmission, but IPV reduces it too, and the claim that vaccination increases the risk is incorrect.

-- Transmission of chicken pox by vaccinated children is extraordinarily rare and requires the presence of open lesions.
+- Transmission of chickenpox by vaccinated children is extraordinarily rare and requires the presence of open lesions.
 On the other hand, unvaccinated children are at much higher risk of getting the wild virus and when they do, spread it broadly.
-While there is not complete data on the duration of immunity from the chickenpox vaccine, existing evidence suggests that it offers long-term protection.
+While there is no complete data on the duration of immunity from the chickenpox vaccine, existing evidence suggests that it offers long-term protection.
 Using children as human boosters to prevent adults from getting shingles is not only problematic ethically, the evidence is that the rise in shingles is not related to vaccinating.
-As to the use of the U.K. as an example, each year in the UK children die from chicken pox (an average of 20 a year); it is not clear why that is a good model to follow.
+Using the UK as an example, each year in the UK children die from chicken pox (an average of 20 per year); it is not clear why that is a good model to follow.

-- Scientific discussions of vaccines ingredients can be found here.
+- Scientific discussions of vaccine ingredients can be found here.